RevisitingCriticalGIS/RevisitingCriticalGIS.github.io/prospectus.md

 ---

-Revisiting Critical GIS
+Posting your prospectus
 ===============================

+### Join GitHub and the RevisitingCriticalGIS GitHub Organization

-(you should receive an invitation to join this repository shortly after this email).
+You should receive an invitation to join this repository shortly after this email).

+Or, if you are already on GitHub, send us your account name and we'll add you!

+### Submit your prospectus!

 We’re submitting our revised prospectus texts online [here](https://github.com/RevisitingCriticalGIS/Prospectuses/new/master).

-This link opens you up to a
+This link opens you up to a new file.
+Give it a filename with a .md extension ("LukeBergmann.md", say) Paste your text into the .md
+Hit Save/Commit